Helen Chong's LazyVim Configuration 💤

 git clone https://github.com/helenclx/LazyVim.git $env:LOCALAPPDATA\nvim

-3. Run the nvim command in the terminal to start Neovim, and wait for the plugins to be installed.
-Press Page Down key to scroll down the list of nvim-tresitter packages installed.
+3. Run the nvim command in the terminal to launch Neovim, and wait for the plugins to be installed.
+Press Page Down key to scroll down the list of installed nvim-tresitter packages.

 • coding.luasnip